Getting Started with Cortex Agent Evaluations

 Building AI agents is just the beginning—understanding how well they perform is critical for delivering reliable, production-ready applications.
 Snowflake Cortex Agent Evaluations provides a comprehensive framework for measuring agent performance across multiple dimensions, helping you identify issues and iterate toward better outcomes.

-This quickstart guides you through setting up and running evaluations on Cortex Agents, building evaluation datasets, and comparing agent configurations to optimize performance.
+This quickstart guides you through setting up and running evaluations on Cortex Agents, building evaluation datasets, defining custom metrics via YAML, and comparing agent configurations to optimize performance.

 If you are building external agents, such as in python or a framework like LangGraph, please check out Getting Started with AI Observability instead.
 This guide is entirely focused on evaluation of Cortex Agents.